ansys/pymechanical/doc/source/architecture.rst

 ----

-The design principles of REST are often credited as being responsible for the infinite scalibility of the internet.
+The design principles of REST are often credited as being responsible for the infinite scalability of the internet.
 It can be thought of as a set of styles or constraints that most web apps comply with or at least try to.
 Since REST is not an official standard, it can be implemented on any protocol.
 Since it was designed for HTTP, it is usually associated with it and its direct